Guide to City of Tacoma Business & Occupation Tax

 Tacoma Municipal Code 6B.40

-requires any business who monitors alarms located within the City of Tacoma have a Monitored Alarms Device License for each alarm system in Tacoma.
+requires any business that monitors alarms located within the City of Tacoma have a Monitored Alarms Device License for each alarm system in Tacoma.
 The $40.00 annual fee is paid on a per system basis.

 The alarm ordinance imposes all fees on the licensee the alarm company.
 The City does not impose any fees directly on the alarm company customers.
 The alarm companies may choose to absorb these fees or they may pass the fee along to their individual customers.
 It is purely a business decision the alarm company makes based on their own business strategies and contracts with their customers.